GovScape: A Public Multimodal Search System for 70 Million Pages of Government PDFs: Search Affordances

 \subsection{Exact Text Search}

-We use the FTS5 extension of SQLite to perform exact text search over the full dataset.
+We use Lucene to perform exact text search.
 This extension creates an on-disk inverted document index and supports both phrase and keyword search.
-Due to the on-disk nature of this index, this search is slower than the in-memory FAISS indices that support semantic search.
+Due to its on-disk nature, this search is slower than the in-memory FAISS indices that support semantic search.